 A Digital Marketing campaign is the execution of a marketing strategy across digital platforms, typically aimed at optimizing a business’s conversion rate.
 Through Digital Marketing campaigns, brands create a way for consumers to engage with them and their content.
 However, the objective may vary from campaign to campaign.
 For instance, a campaign can be created to build a bigger follower base, increase engagement with existing customers, create a brand image, sell a product or service, etc.

 Once you have identified a platform that is conducive to your campaign objectives, it is time to start the Digital Marketing campaign on that platform.
 The campaign should focus on the following three primary aspects:

-- Brand awareness: Brand awareness is key to get your products/services easily recognized.
+Brand awareness is key to getting your products/services easily recognized.

 Steps to Build a Digital Marketing Strategy

 A Digital Marketing strategy is a plan that is specifically designed to meet business goals and objectives with the help of online Digital Marketing.
 This type of marketing is achieved through relevant online marketing channels and aims for optimized returns and performance.